ibexa/documentation-user/docs/faq.md

 eZ Enterprise offers a number of additional features aside from what is available in Platform.
 The key of them are:

-- Easy creation of Landing Pages
+- Easy creation of Pages
 - Intuitive Page mode editing
 - Flex Workflow functionality for managing the review process
-- Automated scheduling of the times when new content is aired on the page.

 **How do I install eZ Enterprise Edition?**